Is Your Forex Broker Actually Right for Your Trading Style?

 Final Perspective

 As trading behaviour changes, the suitability of that environment may change as well.
-Understanding broker fit does not guarantee performance.
-It removes avoidable friction.
+A broker that was perfectly aligned three years ago may now introduce friction that did not exist when the trader's style was different.

 Assess your broker fit